-During my monthly editorial posts, I’ve often mentioned how it’s been difficult to find time for gaming so far this year.
-My other-half and I have been undertaking some massive renovation work on our house at the same time as working longer hours in our jobs; and our weekends are spent chasing around after my ten-year old stepson and invariably getting up to some sort of mischief together.
+During my editorial posts, I’ve mentioned how it’s been difficult to find time for gaming so far this year.
+My other-half and I have been undertaking some massive renovation work on our house at the same time as working longer hours; and our weekends are spent chasing after my ten-year old stepson and invariably getting up to some sort of mischief together.

 It can therefore be a bit of an effort to work up the motivation to turn on the PlayStation or PC when we do have a spare hour in the evenings.
 We usually have good intentions but after being stuck at a desk or in meetings all day, it’s hard not to resist the call of a bowl of ice-cream on the sofa in front of some trashy television.
 However, there are only so many episodes of MasterChef or Dinner Date you can stomach (pun intended).

 Last week I came across a post by Dylan over on PlayingWithThoughts entitled What Are Your Thoughts on Grinding?
 I started to leave a comment about how I’m ‘one of those old-schoolers who doesn’t mind the grind’ but it got me thinking: is there more to it than that?
 I realised then that the smaller battles or quests which make up grinding suit my current play-style, offering a short section of game that can fill an hour or so but still leave me feeling as if I’m making progress towards an end goal.

 That being said though, starting up a large RPG when you’re short on spare time can be an incredibly daunting experience.
 Take Horizon Zero Dawn for example; I thoroughly enjoyed it and fell in love with Aloy, but I’m tired after completing 21 main quests and numerous side missions.
 I think I’m suffering from a case of open-world fatigue and the thought of going into another title that’s going to take over 100 hours to complete isn’t entirely appealing right now.